selwynpolit/d9book/book/composer.md

 ```

-Install only items in the `require` section ie. without development dependencies:
+For production you can install only items in the `require` section ie. without development dependencies using:
 ```sh
 composer install --no-dev
 ```